Prosdino95/ingsw-lorenzo/README.md

 * Idle state

-When in the **question state**, the user will see the question and the various choices on the left.
+When in the **question state**, the user will see the question and the various choices on the left part of the request screen.
 He should choose the answer and send it by pushing the Send Request button.

-The **action state** means that it's the user's turn, he can place a family member by selecting an action space and a family member by pressing on them, adding servants if needed and sending the request.
-He might also want to do a leader card action, by clicking repeatedly on a leader card you can choose between one of the possible leader card actions.
+The **action state** means that it's the user's turn, he can place a family member by selecting an action space and a family member by pressing on them in the board screen, adding servants if needed and sending the request.
+He might also want to do a leader card action, by clicking repeatedly on a leader card he can choose between one of the possible leader card actions.
 Once the user is satisfied, he can push the Finish Action button.
 The action might also terminate if the user (probably trying to understand the UI) lets the "action delay" time pass.

 During both the question and action state in the request screen the user can see the request that's getting formed in the upper right